cbmr-data/cbmr-data.github.io/esrum/source/tips/snakemake.rst

    # FIXME: Remove this line if you DO NOT use Snakemake 7 or older:
    slurm: true # Enable slurm

-   # FIXME: Remove these t wo lines if you DO NOT use Snakemake 8 or newer:
+   # FIXME: Remove these two lines if you DO NOT use Snakemake 8 or newer:
    executor: slurm # Enable slurm
    default-resources: true # Calculate resource requirements